jasnow/railroader-site/source/_posts/2012-05-23-brakeman-1-dot-6-1-released.markdown

 ### Updated SQL Injection Check

 `CheckSQL` has been completely revamped.
-Brakeman now has a much better understanding of the various ActiveRecord::FinderMethods and ActiveRecord::QueryMethods, as well as their options.
+Railroader now has a much better understanding of the various ActiveRecord::FinderMethods and ActiveRecord::QueryMethods, as well as their options.

 The check is also more conservative about what it warns on.
 Previously, since string interpolation is the main entry point for SQL injection in Rails, any interpolated value in a query would generate a warning.
 Now, "safe" sanitization methods, obviously safe methods like `to_i` and `id`, constants, strings, and other literal values should not cause warnings.